 Screwed by the Network: Family Guy was subjected to this back in the late 1990s/early 2000s.
 American Dad! has been this way as well, especially ever since Family Guy was Un-Cancelled (Family Guy even has jokes about American Dad! being nigh-unknown, such as Peter referring to the show as "...whatever FOX is limping to the barn with," and in American Dad!, Brian Griffin stares at Stan and scoffs, "Do I know you?").
-Amazingly, The Cleveland Show wasn't subjected to this treatment, despite the fact that most Seth MacFarlane fans don't care much for this show — at least not until April 2013, when FOX announced that they weren't going to continue with The Cleveland Show due to low ratings and the popularity of Bob's Burgers.
+Amazingly, The Cleveland Show wasn't subjected to this treatment, despite the fact that most Seth MacFarlane fans don't care much for this show — however, on April 2013, Fox still cancelled the due to low ratings and the popularity of Bob's Burgers.

 Marth Debuted in Smash Bros.: His film Ted is the first time that anything created by him has been shown in Japan, since none of his famous shows are broadcasted there.

 Played straight in Family Guy and American Dad!, where Seth voices the father of the family (Peter Griffin and Stan Smith), the bizarre live-in guest (Brian the talking dog and Roger the alien), the next door neighbor with a sexual side (Quagmire the sex addict and Greg Corbin, a male homosexual in a committed relationship), and a news caster (Tom Tucker and, again, Greg Corbin).